PeterYama/Scrapy/README.md

 # Scrapy
-This is an example on how to Extract information about a web-site using Scrapy
+This is an example on how to Extract information from the web using Scrapy

-The web site has contain information about multiple web-pages.
+The web-site has contain information about multiple web-pages.

 Using this web-crawler it is possible to access each Post, grab in information and save it as a csv / json file.